 A Notice of Appeal may be filed after an Order or Judgment has been entered in a case.
 In a Notice of Appeal, the party filing the appeal, the appellant, wishes to reverse the Order or Judgment granted in favor of the other party, the appellee.
 When an Appeal is filed, the matter is referred to the Bankruptcy Appellate Panel (BAP) or possibly the United States District Court.
 The filing fee for a Notice of Appeal is $298.00.
 More information regarding appeals is available on our web site.

 What if the case I am interested in has been archived? / How do I request an old bankruptcy case file?

-To retrieve copies of documents from the National Archives & Records Administration, you must obtain a form and location numbers from the Clerk's Office where the case was filed and closed.
-The Archive Request Form may be downloaded from the "Forms" section of this website.
-If you choose to download this form, you MUST obtain the locating numbers either from ECF or by contacting the appropriate Clerk's Office.
-You may also obtain the form in person or by writing to the Records Department of the division where the petition was filed and closed.
+Most case files with documents filed on paper have been shipped to the Federal Records Center (FRC).
+You can either request copies directly from the FRC or you can request the closed case be returned to the Clerk’s Office.
+To request copies directly from the FRC, please use the Archive Request Form which can be downloaded from the "Forms" section of this website.
+If you choose to download this form, you MUST first obtain the locating numbers by either viewing the docket or contacting the Clerk's Office (Sharon Leary at 602-682-4202).
 Written requests must be accompanied by a self-addressed, stamped envelope and must contain the case name and case number.
 In addition, please include your telephone number.